A homemade rhubarb sauce made with fresh rhubarb from your garden. Serve this tangy sauce over ice cream, desserts, pancakes, or waffles.

 - Wash the rhubarb stems well to remove any dirt and debris.
 Cut off all leaves.
 Pat dry with a clean towel.

 - Cut the rhubarb stalks into ½ to 1 inch pieces and place in a medium sauce pan.
-Add sugar.
+Add sugar and water.

 - Cook over low to medium heat until the rhubarb is soft and it turns to a sauce.

-- When sauce is cooked add in the vanilla an cinnamon and stir together.
+- When sauce is cooked add in the vanilla and cinnamon and stir together.

 - Serve warm or chilled over your favorite dessert or breakfast item.